 In the future, it is possible that the Fund may find it necessary or desirable to foreclose on some, if not many, of the loans it acquires, and the foreclosure process may be lengthy and expensive.
 Borrowers or junior lenders may resist mortgage foreclosure actions by asserting numerous claims, counterclaims, and defenses against the Fund including, without limitation, numerous lender liability claims and defenses, even when such assertions may have no basis in fact, in an effort to prolong the foreclosure action and force the lender into a modification of the loan or capital structure or a favorable buy-out of the borrower's or junior lender's position.
 In some states, foreclosure actions can sometimes take several years or more to litigate.
-At any time prior to or during the foreclosure proceedings, the borrower may file, or a junior lender may cause the borrower to file, for bankruptcy, which would have the effect of staying the foreclosure actions and further delaying the foreclosure process.
+At any time prior to or during the foreclosure actions and further delaying the foreclosure process.
 Foreclosure and associated litigation may create a negative public perception of the related mortgaged property, resulting in a diminution of its value.
 Even if the Fund is successful in foreclosing on a loan, the liquidation proceeds upon sale of the underlying real estate may not be sufficient to recover the Fund's cost basis in the loan, resulting in a loss to the Fund, and the borrower or junior lenders may continue to challenge whether the foreclosure process was commercially reasonable, which could result in additional costs and potential liability.
 Any costs or delays involved in the effectuation of a foreclosure of the loan or a liquidation of the underlying property, or defending challenges brought after the completion of a foreclosure, will further reduce the liquidation proceeds and thus increase the loss.
 Any such reductions could materially and adversely affect the value the Fund realizes from the loans in which the Fund invests.